 The unavoidable presence of evil in the world, however, is not a justification for inaction.
 As Pope Leo XIII explains, “no man may with impunity outrage that human dignity which God Himself treats with great reverence.”
 (Rerum novarum, 40).

 Truth calls for the elimination of every trace of racial discrimination. - St. John XXIII, Pacem in terris, no. 86

-The University always seeks to maintain the privacy of those involved in the reporting and complaint process, keeping in mind the University's obligation to protect the entire University community.
-In some situations, however, someone might want to seek support and assistance separate from the University's complaint process.
-Consequently, the University has designated various confidential reporters who can assist members of our community to get the assistance they need without having to disclose the identity of the parties to other University officials.
+The university always seeks to maintain the privacy of those involved in the reporting and complaint process, keeping in mind the university's obligation to protect the entire university community.
+In some situations, however, someone might want to seek support and assistance separate from the university's normal reporting process.
+Consequently, the university has designated various confidential reporters who can assist members of our community to get the assistance they need without having to disclose the identity of the parties to other university officials.

 Society was intended by the Creator for the full development of individual possibilities, and for the social benefits, which by a give and take process, every one can claim for his own sake and that of others. - Pope Pius XI, Mit Brennender Sorge, no. 30

 One aspect of making the University of Dallas a place of equal opportunity is the provision of reasonable accommodations for individuals with disabilities.
 The university is committed to facilitating the participation of people with disabilities in the life of the university community by providing reasonable accommodations that provide meaningful access to the employment and educational opportunities provided by the university.

 For students seeking disability accommodations, formal requests are generally submitted through an online request form that is available at udallas.edu/ada-request.
 In addition, you can find out more about student disability services and the documentation that should be submitted with a student disability accommodation request at the Student Disability Services web page: udallas.edu/sds.